klusignolo/Timeclocks/README.md

 # Timeclocks
 A simple Python utility for timing a handful of processes.

-Example usage:
+## Usage
 ![Timeclocks](https://i.ibb.co/W3LYwRQ/Timeclocks.gif)

 - Toggling Syncronous vs Asynchronous will allow/disallow the ability for all stopwatches to run in parallel.